-Mitigating our climate impact while building capacity to adapt to a changing climate is a key challenge for UNSW.
-The intergovernmental panel on Climate Change (IPCC) warned in 2018 that a rapid and unprecedented transformation is required to limit global warming to a ‘safe’ limit of 1.5°C.
+Mitigating our climate impact while building capacity to adapt to a changing climate are critical challenges for UNSW.
+The UN Intergovernmental Panel on Climate Change (IPCC) warned in 2018 that a rapid and unprecedented transformation is required to limit warming to a ‘safe’ limit of 1.5°C, the aim of the 2016 Paris Agreement.

-UNSW's landmark solar energy purchase agreement, announced in 2018, will see UNSW supplied with 100% emission renewable power by 2020, reducing net emissions from building electricity and gas usage to zero.
-Nonetheless, initial analysis shows that more than 50% of our emissions are indirect emissions associated with purchased goods and services, travel and other activities.
-We will develop a complete inventory of our direct and indirect emissions and develop a long-term pathway to zero emissions – aligned with the Paris Agreement commitment of limiting global warming to 1.5°C.
+Our landmark solar power purchase agreement (PPA) will see UNSW supplied with 100% renewable power and reduce net emissions from building electricity and gas usage to zero.
+We will complete an inventory of greenhouse gas emissions from other sources including purchased goods and services, travel and other activities, which we will use to develop a strategy for net-zero emissions that aligns with the Paris Agreement commitment of limiting global warming to 1.5°C.

 The activities in each focus area of the ESP contribute to reducing our greenhouse gas emissions.